 My first concert at Daily’s Place was Judah & the Lion, Jimmy Eat World (yes, they’re still around), and Incubus, who I last saw two years ago with the girls in Tampa.
 They all sounded great and it was cool to be at the stadium for something other than game day.
 Our seats were in section 104, which was perfect since I’m too short to be in the “pit” for shows like this.
 If you don’t mind the sun, the left side of the venue (when you’re looking at the stage) usually has the most seats available since those who don’t want the sun tend to scoop up what in the right side quickly.
 I could see it being a problem throughout the summer, but when the weather starts to cool it’s really going to be a great experience.

-In my opinion, Jacksonville needed a smaller concert venue since not many (non-country music) acts can sell enough tickets to pack out the Arena.
-Hopefully this means more tour will pick Jacksonville as a tour spot, which would really give my Mazda a break on mileage 😉
+In my opinion, Jacksonville needed a smaller concert venue since not many (non-country music) acts can sell enough tickets to pack out the Jacksonville Veterans Memorial Arena.
+Hopefully with a new option this means more tours will pick Jacksonville as a stop, which would really give my Mazda a break on mileage 😉